 In addition to KVM and QEMU, Mirantis OpenStack lets you choose VMWare vCenter as your hypervisor technology, providing access to compute resources from attached ESXi servers.
 That means that if you have an existing VMware vCenter/ESX-based server environment, you can use those servers as compute resources for Mirantis OpenStack.
 Fuel installs a Nova compute service with the VMWare vCenter server driver activated onto a controller node.
 This service then communicates directly with vCenter so that the OpenStack scheduler can create VM instances on ESXi servers.

-In addition to its intuitive GUI, Fuel provides a set of high-level APIs, that can be used by various applications and services to perform deployment and management of OpenStack clusters, such as to:
+Fuel offers an intuitive GUI that includes an equipment view of all your nodes, adds contextual advice through the environment definition phases, and provides information quick access links to plugin endpoints.
+In addition, Fuel provides a set of high-level APIs, that can be used by various applications and services to perform deployment and management of OpenStack clusters, such as to: